holepunchto/pear-docs/howto/share-append-only-databases-with-hyperbee.md

   valueEncoding: 'utf-8'
 })

-// wait till the hypercore properties to be intialized await core.ready()
+// wait till the hypercore properties to be initialized await core.ready()

 // logging the public key of the hypercore instance